youonlytrackonce/Simple-CenterNet/README.md

 - Learning rate scheduler: CosineDecay(per iteration)
 - Augmentation: RandomScale, RandomTranslation, Mosaic, Color Jittering, CutOut
 - Kernel size of max pooling: 5
-- Gaussian Kernel Generation Method: follows the method proposed in [Training-Time-Friendly Network for Real-Time Object Detection
+- Gaussian Kernel Generation Method: followed the method proposed in [Training-Time-Friendly Network for Real-Time Object Detection
 ](https://arxiv.org/abs/1909.00700)(It’s not carefully selected.
 I just think that it is more reasonable than original one.)

 ## Setup